-Button Function 9 9 9 Connection Properties: This button manages streaming video performance over your connection to the target server.
-The settings are stored persistently for the accessed KVM port.
-In addition, this button can show information like FPS and video resolution.
-The factory default settings are ideal for most connections so it is not recommended to change the settings unless required. - Keyboard: This button shows a list of available hot key macros and sends the selected macro to the target server. à Mouse: This button switches between single mouse and various dual mouse modes, or synchronizes two mouse pointers onscreen.
-Video Settings: This button adjusts video sensing and color calibration settings.
-0 Connect Audio, Mass Storage and SmartCard Devices: This button connects or disconnects a virtual media drive or a smart card reader from the target server, if the target supports virtual media.
+Button Function Connection Properties: dilla Manages streaming video performance over your connection to the target server.
+The settings are stored persistently for the accessed KVM port. - All Show information like FPS and video resolution.
+The factory default settings are ideal for most connections so it is not recommended to change the settings unless required.
+Keyboard: 8 Shows a list of available hot key macros and sends the selected macro to the target server.
+Mouse: ò Switches between single mouse and various dual mouse modes, or synchronizes two mouse pointers onscreen.
+I Video Settings : Adjusts video sensing and color calibration settings.
+Connect Audio, Mass Storage and SmartCard Devices: Connects or disconnects a virtual media drive or a smart card reader from the target server, if the target supports virtual media.
 For example, you can mount a CD-ROM or USB flash drive onto the target server.
 In addition, you can configure the audio connection to the target server.

+Button Function

+Power Operations:

-Button Function Power Operations: This button turns on, off or power cycles the target server, if a Raritan PDU is connected to the same KVM switch.
-View: This button shows several display options, such as Scale Video and Full-Screen Mode.
+4 Turns on, off or power cycles the target server, if a Raritan PDU is connected to the same KVM switch.

+External Device Settings:

+2 -+- Access the settings for operating an external device supported by a DKX4-101.

+View:

+Shows several display options, such as Scale Video and Full-Screen Mode.